jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 When Mimic becomes Level 3, you’ll reveal the Level 3 character in your Absorption History.
 Mimic now gains its Keyword and Super Powers and loses the powers of the Level 2 character he was previously copying.

 **Note:** While **Absorption History** is a Keyword and can technically be turned off by certain effects, turning it off doesn’t affect Mimic’s ability to use the pile (it’s locked in from the beginning of the game).

+## Mister X
+Set: H.A.M.M.E.R.
+I Can Predict Your Every Move
+I Can Predict Your Every Move
+can temporarily reduce the
+ATK/DEF of a character while in solo combat with Mister X.
+For example, if a character
+with a printed ATK/DEF of 4/4
+has three +1/+1 counters it is currently 7/7.
+However, while in solo combat with Mister X, its
+ATK/DEF counts as 4/4.

 ## Morgan Le Fay
 Set: A-Force